bmaneesh/satellite_img_class/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details The data_helper function might be mostly adopted from the Kaggle submission(s), adjusted for the current solution requirements.
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+The data_helper function might be mostly adopted from the Kaggle submission(s), adjusted for the current solution requirements.